cjoshmartin-com/resume/index.md

 July - Oct.
 2017
 :   *<strong>Software Engineering Intern</strong> with
     IU School Medicine Department of Radiology and Imaging Sciences* (Indianapolis, Indiana)

-     * Build interfaces for the Doctor, Research Students, and Radiology department in Ruby on Rails, Vagrant and Puppet
+     * Creating value for Doctors and Research Students, by developing applications in Ruby on Rails and Python, committing code to Github then deploying said applications using Vagrent and Puppet.
-     * Supplied desktop support by means of imaging and deploying computers

 May 2016 - Apr.
 2017
 :   *<strong>Software Quality Assurance Intern</strong> at [CourseNetworking](http://www.thecn.com/)*
     (Indianapolis, Indiana)